ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 4. The AS sees that the identifier for the end user and subject being requested are different.
     The AS determines that it can reach out to the RO asynchronously for approval.
-While it is doing so, the AS returns a [continuation response](#response-continue) with a `finish` nonce to allow the client instance to keep polling after interaction with the RO has concluded.
+While it is doing so, the AS returns a [continuation response](#response-continue) with a `finish` nonce to allow the client instance to continue the grant request after interaction with the RO has concluded.

 5. The AS contacts the RO and has them authenticate to the system.
 The means for doing this are outside the scope of this specification, but the identity of the RO is known from the subject